RedmindAB/rm-infinity/README.md

 ];
 ```

-- We want to get all the cats and dogs in a stream like manor
+- We want to get all the cats and dogs in a stream like manner
 - sorted by the age of the animal with the oldest first.

 to achive this with rm-infinity we just create a `InfinityEngine` with a ascending configuration (if we convert age and birthdate to unix time)